 This popularity is great for people who post videos on YouTube, but it also creates a lot of competition on the platform.

-As of 2021, there are approximately 1.86 billion YouTube users (up from 1.47 billion in 2017) – and that number is growing every single day.
+In 2021, there were approximately 1.86 billion YouTube users (up from 1.47 billion in 2017) – and that number keeps growing every single day.

 To make sure your videos get the attention they deserve, your channel needs to be perfect in every way.

 And you need an amazing YouTube channel trailer to introduce new viewers to your videos so that they will subscribe and start watching more of your content.

 In this article we’re going to take a look at 20 of the best YouTube channel trailers, so you can get some inspiration and make an awesome trailer of your own.

 A YouTube channel trailer is a video that introduces new viewers to your channel.
 It’s typically a short video that tells people who you are, what you do, and why they should subscribe to your YouTube channel.

 YouTube channel trailers automatically play when someone lands on the homepage of your channel, right here: